ameyak04/delta-task3-sysad/README.md

 From the analysis, we obtained the following output:

 Inside the image, we discovered a zipfile.
 Upon extracting it, we obtained a directory named test containing multiple text files.
-Considering the hint from someone named Stella and the Octagon photo, we inferred that it referred to Stella’s Octangula Numbers.
+Considering the hint from someone named Stella and the Octagon photo, we inferred that it referred to **Stella Octangula Numbers**.
 Utilizing this clue, we extracted all the text files that matched this sequence into a new directory using the following script:
 ```
 #!/bin/bash